Skip to content

 minimalism art

-Introduction to Minimalism in Art The Philosophy of Minimalism Minimalism in art is all about simplicity.
-It focuses on the basic elements of art.
-These include color, shape, and form.
-Minimalist a...
+Introduction to Minimalism in Art The Philosophy of Minimalism Minimalism in art is about simplicity.
+It focuses on the most basic elements.
+These include shape, color, and form.
+Minimalist artists...

 Read more